 There was no time to think at the very real danger to losing my balance and falling under the wheels.
 A ladder on a passenger car went by, but I had to let it go.
 Too fast.
 The second car could be my last chance – I couldn’t count on there being a third passenger car – so I threw myself on to its ladder, left foot and left hand at the same time.
 The speed nearly tore my arm from its socket and the whiplash slammed my head against the side of the car, but I reached for the other railing with my right hand and, dazed, pulled myself up the steps.
 The brackets hissed in protest and moved slower with every second.
 The acrid odor of the stream cloud engulfed me.
 On my knees, then on my feet, I climbed the steps and wedged myself into the vestibule between the two cars.

 I really liked the setting, especially when it came to the central part, all set in the vaudeville world.
-It’s pretty obvious that the author made lots of the research and she depicts a vivid world, where real people live real situations.
+It’s apparent that the author did lots of the research, and she depicts a vivid world, where real people live real situations.

-Instead I’m not sure how I feel about the author using so many real life people in the story, all related in some way to the main character.
-Mary Pickford, Douglas Fairbanks, Bob Hope, Myrna Loy and others, all find place in the life of this one character.
+Instead, I’m not sure how I feel about the author using so many real-life people in the story, all related in some way to the main character.
+Mary Pickford, Douglas Fairbanks, Bob Hope, Myrna Loy and others, all find a place in the life of this one character.
 I’m not particularly keen on the fictional use of real historical people in general, and when they crowd like this…

-The mystery is very good.
+The mystery is good.
 I think it was clever, one of the best I’ve read lately.
-That really sounded grounded in the time and place and I liked this.
+That really sounded grounded in the time and place, and I liked this.
 I’m less fond of the way the investigation was conducted.
 There are places where the getting of information is a bit forced – others when it’s so natural you barely realised you’re given a clue (I love this!).
-But what really bothered me was the way things which are completely disconnected with the mystery get in the way on occasions, particularly the very long closing episode where, just before the reveal of the mystery, you get several chapters of a train robbery which has zero connection to the main plot.
+But there are events which are entirely disconnected with the mystery, but still get in the way.
+That really bothered me.
+In particular, the very long closing episode where, just before the reveal of the mystery, you get several chapters of a train robbery which has zero connection to the main plot.

 All in all, I liked the book.
 It’s easy to read, the characters are easy to love, the mystery is clever.
 Not an unconditional love, but sure a lot of enjoyment.